pandas-dev/pandas/doc/source/merging.rst

    result.index.levels

-Yes, this is fairly esoteric, but is actually necessary for implementing things like GroupBy where the order of a categorical variable is meaningful.
+This is fairly esoteric, but it is actually necessary for implementing things like GroupBy where the order of a categorical variable is meaningful.

 .. _merging.append.row: